taeyoungYoo/rvm-dataset/README.md

 ## Download

-If you are using our dataset, please give a citation of our paper. <br>
+If you are using our dataset, please give a citation :
   @article{yoo2021dual,
     title={Dual Image-Based CNN Ensemble Model for Waste Classification in Reverse Vending Machine}, author={Yoo, Taeyoung and Lee, Seongjae and Kim, Taehyoun},